-The City Administrator or supervisor may authorize an employee to work remotely in situations involving extenuating circumstances and only when doing so will not adversely impact city operations.
-The city has the right to evaluate working remotely on an ongoing basis and may discontinue the arrangement at any time and for any reason.
+The City Administrator or supervisor shall authorize an employee to work remotely in certain situations and only when doing so will not adversely impact city operations.
+The City Administrator has the sole right and authority to evaluate working remotely on an ongoing basis and may discontinue the arrangement at any time and for any reason.